real-kijmoshi/gor-ceJad-odajnieWTwojejOkolicy/README.md

 This is a restaurant search app that allows users to find nearby restaurants based on their preferences.

+(this was fastly gebenerated by the template we will change it later)

 ## Features

 - Search for restaurants by location, cuisine, or specific keywords